endurantgames/cosmiclegends/src/classes/knight.md

 :::::: {.ability-list .v5 }::::::::::
 Change the Course of Mighty Rivers

-:   As a move during the Hero Phase, you can roll a Power Display,
+:   []{.move .hero} As a move during the Hero Phase, you can roll a
-    Stunt, or Combo to affect the Scene.
-Choose a number of Scene Power Words equal to the Effectiveness of the roll; those Scene Power Words don't exist (and can't be used by you, the Editor's characters, or any other Heroes) until the end of the current
+    Power Display, Stunt, or Combo to affect the Scene.

+    Choose a number of Scene
+    Power Words equal to the Effectiveness of the roll; those Scene Power Words don't exist (and can't be used by you, the Editor's characters, or any other Heroes) until the end of the current